heystoops/fishscript/README.md

 ## Features

-Currently fishscript initializes by performing a ping scan via nmap.
+Currently fishscript's main script performs a ping scan via nmap.
-Fishscript prints all hosts on the local wifi network.
-Fishscript can then print more information on any one IP that the user inputs.
+Fishscript prints all hosts on the local wifi network - and can then print more information on any one IP that the user inputs.

 ## Disclaimer